softwareunderground/swung-org/proposals/02_birs-financial-support.md

 Underground community.
 They can opt-out of being mentioned as beneficiaries in any public release of the event, social media publication and blog post.
-They will have to accept to be identified by event organizers and Software Underground Board Members.
+Beneficiaries' personal information will be required to be disclosed only to the event organizers and Software Underground Board Members.

 After the event, beneficiaries will be encouraged to write some blog post commenting their experience on the workshop.